yahmed153/hummingbird/README.md

 # app

-Helidon MP application that uses JPA with an in-memory H2 database.
+Application that uses XRP to purchase a song then download the music file.

 ## Demo
 ![HummingBird ADP Demo](demo.gif)